Workflow: Visium HD cell-level

 load(here::here("data/rctd_result_level1.RData"))

 !!!
-Do not run this in the workshop it will take 30 mins.
+Do not run this in the workshop, as it will take 30 mins.

 # ## Perform initial preprocessing of the visiumHD and single cell reference data